michael-collins/3d-digital-art-and-design--oer/_exercises/maya-mentalray-lighting-and-rendering/maya-mentalray-lighting-and-rendering.md

 9. Unfold your UVs using the UV Texture editor other UV tools.
 10. Apply a texture that you’ve created or found online and name it **_color-{{ page.submission-id }}.jpg_** in the *sourceimages* folder.
 11. Create and apply a bump map to your Lambert called **_bump-{{ page.submission-id }}.jpg _**in the *sourceimages* folder*.*
-12. Adjust the Bump Depth to **0.200**  bump2d node connected to your bump map channel.
+12. Adjust the Bump Depth to **0.200** on the bump2d node connected to your bump map channel.
   ![image alt text]({{ site.baseurl  }}/{{page.url | replace:'.html','/'}}/images/image_1.jpg)
 13. Enable Mental Ray as the rendering engine in the render settings.
 14. Match the following render settings: